 It was difficult enough during the year but Christmas was especially hard for her family.
-When Judy was about ten, her family received help from the Christmas program of the Caring and Sharing Exchange.
+When Judy was about ten, her family received help from the Christmas Exchange.
 This excited the whole family, making her mother cry with joy.

-Remembering the difference it made in her life, Judy is now a dedicated supporter of the Christmas Exchange program.
+Remembering the difference it made in her life, Judy is now a dedicated supporter of the Christmas Exchange.